maidenlabs/gestalt/README.md

 ## Cloud Deployment

 A one-click installer to gestalt in the cloud.
+You must have a paid cloud account on the service (~$5 USD/mo).
+Once on the cloud the bot will post on your behalf.

 [![Deploy on Railway](https://railway.com/button.svg)](https://railway.com/template/qdNZ-m)